siriusctrl/UniPublic/CS/week11.md

     - A valid bit
       - In main memory or not
     - A referenced bit
-      - May be pre-fetch, will be free first.
+      - May be pre-fetch, but haven't used.
+        - Will be free first if we need more space.
     - A modified bit
     - Read, write, and execute permission bits
 - Operation